eclipse-archived/ceylon-lang.org/documentation/1.3/tour/types.md

         else { print(val.string); }
     }

+The regular `case` before the `else case` will be executed in preference to the `else case`, whenever they both match.

 ## Enumerated types

 Sometimes it's useful to be able to do the same kind of thing with the